When will we understand?

 Aylan’s image is becoming one of those seminal images like that of little Kim Phúc from the village of Trang Bang in South Vietnam running naked amidst other fleeing villages.
 It changed a nation’s attitude to the Vietnam War.
 Already the British government is reacting.
-Abbott and company seem unable to react in a similar way.
+Abbott and company seem unable to respond similarly.
 So aside from them, the rest of us are human, parents, grandparents and many of us capable of emotion and altruism.
-We must be the conscience, our leadership isn’t capable of, and rise up to embrace this for the sake of the “Aylans” that will otherwise wash to shore.
-If only to bring about the sort of change the very scared little girl, Kim, once did for America.
+We must be the conscience, our leadership isn’t capable of, and rise to embrace this for the sake of the “Aylans” that will otherwise wash to shore.
+If only to bring about the sort of change the very scared little girl, Kim once did for America.
 While there is little we can to for Aylan or his family, Aylan’s death can have the power of life for thousands of Syrian refugees and given Brittan’s reaction, he already has.

-In regards to Abdullah Kurdi, the father of Aylan as a human being and in regards for the feelings and rights of his family, he at least knows his son will be remembered and honoured.
-The tragedy, although does not end here.
-Abdullah Kurdi has discontinued his efforts to go Europe.
+In regards to Abdullah Kurdi, the father of Aylan as a human being and in regards to the feelings and rights of his family, he at least knows his son will be remembered and honoured.
+This tragedy, although, does not end here.
+Abdullah Kurdi has discontinued his efforts to go to Europe.
 He has lost both his children and his wife.
 He simply wants to take his family’s bodies back into the danger-zone he left to bury his family in Kobani.
 He also has stated he wants to stay there now, after having spent so much time and effort fleeing from there.
-I don’t think he cares any more if he lives or dies by returning there.
+I don’t think he cares anymore if he lives or dies by returning there.
 Some might think his returning there is suicidal and he probably would agree.
 In fact, were I him, and I had lost what he has lost, I would probably thank the first I.S. fighter I encountered in his troubled land, who put a gun to my head.